 How to Format Text & Insert Pictures Into Notes in iOS

 The Notes app in modern versions of iOS includes support for text formatting and media insertion.
-This is a welcome change for many reasons, as it not only improves the functionality of Notes app to serve as a scratchpad, but it also makes the Notes app and it’s iCloud syncing abilities between iOS devices and Macs with OS X an even more useful feature.
+This is a welcome change for many reasons, as it not only improves the functionality of Notes app to serve as a scratchpad, but it also makes the Notes app and it’s iCloud syncing abilities between iOS devices and Macs with Mac OS X an even more useful feature.

-Formatting text and inserting pictures into Notes on the iOS side of things is really quite easy, and as long as you have iCloud on your iPhone or iPad the formatting changes and images will sync to other OS X and iOS devices too.
+Formatting text and inserting pictures into Notes on the iOS side of things is really quite easy, and as long as you have iCloud on your iPhone or iPad the formatting changes and images will sync to other Mac OS X and iOS devices too.

-Apply Text Formatting to Notes in iOS
+How to Apply Text Formatting to Notes in iOS

 Formatting of text in Notes app requires iOS 8 or newer on the iPhone, iPad, or iPod touch.
 The rest is basically the same as formatting text elsewhere in iOS: